 Best of Comic-Con

-Taking a break from her hot costume as Disney's villainous giant crab Tamatoa from the movie "Moana", Sabrina Johnson takes off her mask at Comic Con International in San Diego, California.
+Taking a break from her hot costume as Disney's villainous giant crab Tamatoa from the movie "Moana", Sabrina Johnson takes off her mask at Comic-Con International in San Diego, California.
+REUTERS/Mike Blake

+A costumed attendee poses during the final day of Comic-Con.
+REUTERS/Mike Blake

+Actor Peter Capaldi says good-bye as Dr. Who to fans during the Hall H event.
 REUTERS/Mike Blake

 Jim Hampshire, dressed as a character from "Game of Thrones".
 REUTERS/Mike Blake